Atlantic College Lifeboat Station: B-class development

 Atlantic College was instrumental in the design and development of the RNLI's first fast rescue boats under the supervision of the founding headmaster, Rear Admiral Desmond Hoare.
 He was the pioneer of the revolutionary Rigid Inflatable Boat (RIB) and of the prototype for the eventual lifeboat, which was named after the college and entered service in the early 1970s.

 In the early 1960s, the college began designing, building and experimenting with the operation of a series of rigid inflatable boat, one of which eventually became the basis for the B-class.
-The chief innovation was the design, construction and testing of a rigid hull attached to inflatable tubes, for previously the inflatable boat bottoms were made of flexible, rubberized fabric that was kept taught under load through the use of collapsible inboard floorboards that formed the boat’s deck.
-This notable and novel innovation was in response to the rough seas, breaking surf and rocky shore conditions at the college’s St Donats Bay seafront access, in which school rescue craft had to be launched, operated and recovered.
+The chief innovation was the design, construction and testing of a rigid hull attached to inflatable tubes, for previously the inflatable boat bottoms were made of flexible, rubberized fabric that was kept taut under load through the use of collapsible inboard floorboards that formed the boat’s deck.
+This notable and novel innovation was in response to the rough seas, breaking surf and rocky shore conditions at the college’s St Donats Bay seafront access, where school rescue craft had to be launched, operated and recovered.

 The college sold the RIB patent to the RNLI for a symbolic £1 in 1973.
 An early example of the model was discovered in Barry in 2012, and restored in 2014.

-First female crewmember
+First female crew member

-On 20 May 1971, the station recorded the first service at any station involving a female crew member taking part.
-Penelope M. Sutton was a member of the crew when the ILB was launched to investigate a Swedish motor cruiser, reported to be at anchor and flying a distress signal.
-The incident was a false alarm, as the courtesy Red Ensign flown on the cruiser had been misinterpreted.
+Norwegian college student Elisabeth Hostvedt became the first RNLI registered female lifeboat crew member, joining the crew in 1969, but it was 2 years later on 20 May 1971, when a second female student, Penelope M. Sutton, recorded the first service at any RNLI station involving a registered female crew member.
+The ILB was launched to investigate a Swedish motor cruiser, reported to be at anchor and flying a distress signal, but the incident was a false alarm, as the courtesy Red Ensign flown on the cruiser had been misinterpreted.